What is the climate of Beaujolais?

 Which Crus of Beaujolais offer wines with the most structure and concentration?

-Which Crus of Beaujolais offer wines with that are more perfumed and aromatic, and tend to be lighter in style?
+Which Crus of Beaujolais offer wines that are more perfumed and aromatic, and tend to be lighter in style?

 NOTE: You don't need to know this for the exam, but while Brouilly and Fleurie *tend* to be lighter in style compared to Morgon and Moulin-à-Vent, the Cru that produces the lightest wines overall is Saint-Amour.